Stassie Karanikolaou Sizzles In A Lace-Up Crop Top

-The model wore a tan halter with brown piping.
+The model wore a tan halter top with brown piping.
 The straps circled around the nape of her neck.
 The garment featured a plunging neckline that barely contained her ample cleavage and voluptuous bust, which nearly burst out of the top.
 The shirt laced up Stassie’s midriff and tied tightly across her abdomen like a corset.
-Several brown strings hung down.
-Her tanned, toned, and taut stomach was on full display.
+Several brown strings hung loose.
+Her tanned and toned stomach was on display.

 Stassie placed one hand on her thigh, and tucked her thumb into her pocket.
 She stood up straight and bent one leg at the knee.